My Favorite Family Tradition

 Why Family Traditions Matter

 Without ever saying a word my parents taught me that family went far beyond blood.
 They did it by including me in the relationships we built on those summer days beneath the clan tent.
-Our motley crew were family, because we were bound together by something far stronger than blood, values and heritage.
+Our motley crew were family, because we were bound together by something far stronger than blood: values and heritage.
 My definition of family was forever set by those early interactions, and I am grateful for that.
 We teach by what we do, over and over again, far more effectively than by what we say.
-We can talk about inclusion and family and being we welcoming household for years.
+We can talk about inclusion and family and being a welcoming household.
 But if we never actually welcome people into our lives our kids will learn our unspoken message far better than the one we speak.

 And this is perhaps the most important part of family traditions.
-They form habits in us that will shape us for years to come.
+Traditions create habits in us that will shape us for years to come.
 For good or ill.
 So we should be conscious of what we do, why we do it.